jwiegley/git-from-the-bottom-up/1-Repository/7-branching-and-the-power-of-rebase.md

 If we checked out the `Z` branch now, it would contain the contents of the previous `Z` (now referenceable as `Z^`), merged with the contents of `D`.
 (Though note: a real merge operation would have required resolving any conflicts between the states of `D` and `Z`).

-Although the new `Z` now contains the changes from `D`, it also includes a new commit to rep- resent the merging of `Z` with `D`: the commit now shown as `Z’`.
+Although the new `Z` now contains the changes from `D`, it also includes a new commit to represent the merging of `Z` with `D`: the commit now shown as `Z’`.
 This commit doesn’t add anything new, but represents the work done to bring `D` and `Z` together.
-In a sense it’s a “meta-commit”, be- cause its contents are related to work done solely in the repository, and not to new work done in the working tree.
+In a sense it’s a “meta-commit”, because its contents are related to work done solely in the repository, and not to new work done in the working tree.
 ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼
 There is a way, however, to transplant the `Z` branch straight onto `D`, effectively moving it forward in time: by using the powerful rebase command.
 Here’s the graph we’re aiming for: